yac-vays/vays/docs/Development/Software_Arch.md

 3) The View: The view is concerned with displaying the data it receives from the user.
 The controller tells *what* to display, the view is concerned with *how*.

-Some parts, like interfacing with the local/session storage are seperated.
-While they could have been merged into the model part, (regarding the storage as a data 'source/sink') seperating seemed the better choice.